-Importantly, the Commission recognizes that use of grandfathering as a mechanism for mitigating negative impacts from TOU period changes has twosignificant weaknesses: (i) results in "inaccurate price signals that incent customer to use more power during high-cost periods" and (ii) it is not transparent to customers.
+Importantly, the Commission recognizes that use of grandfathering as a mechanism for mitigating negative impacts from TOU period changes has two significant weaknesses: (i) results in "inaccurate price signals that incent customer to use more power during high-cost periods"25 and (ii) it is not transparent to customers.
 Although today's decision adopts grandfathering for a specific situation, we expect that going forward the IOUs, customers, and DER technology providers will develop mitigation measures that are more transparent and more narrowly tailored than grandfathering.

 In addition to these findings regarding mitigation measures generally, this decision adopts a specific mitigation measure for a limited number of customers.
-This mitigation takes the form of grandfathering TOU periods and applies to certain customers who have installed behind-the-meter solar systems.
+This mitigation takes the form of grandfathering TOU periods and applies to certain customers who have installed26 behind-the-meter solar systems.
 D.16-01-044 gave certain residential net energy metering (NEM) customers taking service under the NEM successor tariff the right to retain TOU periods for five years.
-NEM customers covered under D.16-01-044 are expressly excluded from the grandfathering measures in this decision.
+27

-&lt;sup>25 PG&E Opening Comments on PD at 1.
+25 PG&E Opening Comments on PD at 1.